 The benefits therefore of good posture are many; better circulation; improved breathing; reduced blood pressure; better balance and co-ordination; better tone and structural alignment; more alert and awake state; better hormone balance; improved energy and mood; reduction in the chance of injury due to poor body mechanics and more.

 Causes of Poor Posture

-The causes of poor posture are often a lack of due care, the stresses and strains of life.
-Postures are developed as we grow up in the way we use our bodies and the sports, games or activities we take part in.
-Lifting, pulling, pushing, standing, walking and lying down, all these things can affect posture over time.
+The causes are often a lack of due care, the stresses and strains of life.
+They are developed as we grow up in the way we use our bodies and the sports, games or activities we take part in.
+Lifting, pulling, pushing, standing, walking and lying down, all these things can affect it over time.
 Some postural problems are the result of major injury or illness, which cause us to use our bodies in different ways to avoid pain or alter our shape due to sickness or just genetics.

 Many people who take up Pilates are referred by physiotherapists for recovery from an injury.
 But many times the injury only helped to highlight the area where a poor postural change had occurred.
 Sometimes the injury site is not the cause of or area of poor posture, but the result of it.